gokulchandrap/kubernetes_samples/scenario-5/README.md

-This scenario uses sidecar concept to sync git artifacts.
-There is a seperate conainer for git syncing called git-sync.
+This scenario shows how to use "gitRepo" type volume to use git based sync mechanism for syncing artifacts
-The git-sync data is saved in a common mounted volume which is common to git-sync container and webserver container.
-The webserver container get the artifact from common mounted volume and depoy in the web server.

-To try out the scenario follow the steps below :

-1. Go to git-sync folder and build the git-sync docker and push to some docker registry. (eg: docker hub)

-docker build -t <some-registry>/git-sync .
+1. Go to tomcat folder and build the docker file. docker build -t <repository>/<image-name> . eg : docker build -t roshancd/kube .
-docker push <some-registry>/git-sync

-eg : docker build -t roshancd/git-sync .
-     docker push roshancd/git-sync

-2. Go to tomcat folder and build the tomcat docker and push to some docker registry. (eg : docker hub)
+2. Push built docker image to docker hub. docker push <repository>/<image-name>

-docker build -t <some-registry>/tomcat .
-docker push <some-registry>/tomcat

-eg : docker build -t roshancd/kube .
+   eg : docker push roshancd/kube
-     docker push roshancd/kube

-3. Go to config folder and create the pod as a replicaiton controller

-   kubectl create -f tomcat-rc.yaml
+3. Go to the root foler and change the docker image name, gir repo url and git repo revision with your values in the "tomcat-rc.yaml" file.

-4. Go to config folder and create the service
+4. Go to the root folder and create the tomcat replication controller. kubectl create -f tomcat-rc.yaml

-   kubectl create -f tomcat-service.yaml
+5. to the root folder and create the service. kubectl create -f tomcat-service.yaml